-It’s hard to understate the cultural impact of iconic jazz musician Miles Davis, whom Rolling Stone called the “most revered jazz trumpeter of all time.”
-Born in St. Louis and educated at New York’s prestigious Juilliard School of Music, Davis solidified his place in history with “Kind of Blue,” the best-selling jazz record of all time.
+It's hard to understate the cultural impact of iconic jazz musician Miles Davis, whom Rolling Stone called the "most revered jazz trumpeter of all time."
+Born in St. Louis and educated at New York's prestigious Juilliard School, Davis solidified his place in history with "Kind of Blue," the bestselling jazz record of all time.

 1927: Harry Belafonte

-Harry Belafonte crossed racial barriers as a singer and actor and became the first African-American to win an Emmy.
-Born in New York City to Jamaican parents, Belafonte’s first hit was “Matilda,” followed by “Day-O (The Banana Boat Song).”
-He has spent his career making an impact on the world as both an entertainer and an outspoken civil rights activist.
+Harry Belafonte crossed racial barriers as a singer and actor and became the first African American to win an Emmy.
+Born in New York City to Jamaican parents, Belafonte's first hit was "Matilda," followed by "Day-O (The Banana Boat Song)."
+He has spent his career impacting the world as both an entertainer and an outspoken civil rights activist.

 1928: Fats Domino

-New Orleans-born Fats Domino tore up the charts with his rock and roll piano-playing, which led to 25 gold records and 65 million albums sold.
-In some circles, Domino’s first single “The Fat Man” is considered the first rock-and-roll record.
+New Orleans-born Fats Domino tore up the charts with his rock 'n' roll piano playing, which led to 25 gold records and 65 million albums sold.
+In some circles, Domino's first single, "The Fat Man," is considered the first rock 'n' roll record.

 1929: June Carter Cash

 June Carter Cash was country music royalty two times over as part of the Carter family and as the wife of Johnny Cash.
-Her prolific career included noteworthy credits such as co-wring "Ring of Fire,” one of Johnny Cash's biggest hits.
+Her prolific career included noteworthy credits such as co-writing "Ring of Fire," one of Johnny's biggest hits.

 1930: Ray Charles

-Known for his effortlessly cool persona and angelic voice, pianist and singer-songwriter Ray Charles transformed R&B and soul music over his multi-decade career, scoring a spot in the Rock & Roll Hall of Fame.
-Born in Georgia and raised in Florida, Charles—who became completely blind by age seven—recorded and performed right until his death at 73.
+Known for his effortlessly cool persona and angelic voice, pianist and singer-songwriter Ray Charles transformed R&B and soul music over his multidecade career, scoring a spot in the Rock & Roll Hall of Fame.
+Born in Georgia and raised in Florida, Charles—who became completely blind by age 7—recorded and performed right until his death at 73.

 1931: Sam Cooke